subutai-io/peer-os/management/Readme.md

 # Subutai Social repository

-This repository containes source code of Subutai Social Console Project.
+This repository contains source code of Subutai Social Console Project.
 This is a multi-module maven Java project.

 ## Building the project